VarunLalwani406/24b2464_AIC/README.md

 # 24b2464_AIC
 <br>
-I attempted question 2 only, because i got the notified of the opportunity late and had only 4-5 days to do the assignment , but i thought to give my best in such time so here it is the assignment
+I attempted question 2 only, because i got the notified of the opportunity late was going through interviews of UGAC and SARC , out of which i did not get through UGAC round 2 , and had only 4-5 days to do the assignment , but i thought to give my best in such time so here it is the assignment
 <br>
 <br>
 this project uses a pretrained resnet50 model to classify images from the fashion-mnist dataset